 We expect the average cost of acquiring new members to be higher in 2010 than it was in 2009.
-We measure the average cost of acquiring new members as total marketing and advertising expenses for the year divided by the number of individuals included on applications for individual and family health insurance submitted during the year.
 Our cost of acquisition depends significantly on the rate at which visitors to our website submit health insurance applications, particularly with respect to paid search advertising, as our paid search costs are incurred on the referral of a potential member rather than on the submission of a health insurance application.
 We expect marketing and advertising costs will increase primarily due to increases in the amounts we spend for online marketing, including paid search advertising, and increases in compensation and benefits costs attributable to marketing and advertising personnel.
 We may also explore new marketing initiatives that increase per member acquisition costs as part of our efforts to drive more consumers to our website.
 If these increases in marketing and advertising costs do not result in an increase in submitted applications and a corresponding increase in our member base, our business, operating results and financial condition would be harmed.